open-telemetry/opentelemetry-js/metapackages/plugins-node-all/README.md

 [![dependencies][dependencies-image]][dependencies-url]
 [![Apache License][license-image]][license-image]

-This package depends on all core node plugins maintained by OpenTelemetry authors.
-Installing it installs all core plugins
+This package depends on all node plugins maintained by OpenTelemetry authors.
+Installing it will also install all plugins.

 ## Plugins

-In addition to all [node core plugins][otel-plugins-node-core], the following plugins will be installed by this package
+In addition to all [node core plugins][otel-plugins-node-core], the following plugins will be installed by this package:

 - [@opentelemetry/plugin-express][otel-plugin-express]
 - [@opentelemetry/plugin-ioredis][otel-plugin-ioredis]